mitchell-reynolds/mitchell-reynolds.github.io/_posts/2023-03-17-AGI-Safety-Summary.md

 the Course begins with an optional Week 0 that takes ~2 hours to get up to speed conceptually.
 I will assume this (admittedly small) audience has this level of familiarity and that these summaries gloss over those preliminary details.
-Instead, the focus will be the core 8 weeks of content with the occassional detour into "what it's like inside my mind."
+Instead, the focus will be the core 8 weeks of content with the occasional detour into "what it's like inside my mind."
 Lastly, my involvement with the Course began in 2021 where I started as a participant led by Michael Chen.
 In both 2022 & 2023, I was offered to be a paid facilitator for 1 cohort each iteration.